Autonomous-Times/distributed-static-site-generator-v1/README.md

 # Autonomous times

+Opinions are wonderful.
+The infrastructure to share, collaborate and publish opinions should be neutral, as in void of opinions and autonomous as in not dependent on single people, i.e. sufficiently decentralised.

+The illusionary contradiction here is that with neutral infrastructure, ownership and agency of authors is much greater.
+Publishing or rather being part of publishing is making decisions in a collaborative setting.

-comprehensive approach to collaborative writing and publishing
+This is the project i keep coming back to: a comprehensive approach to collaborative writing and publishing

-primitives for sharing of markdown texts that are:
+So, what we'r exploring is: primitives for sharing of markdown texts that are:

 * versioned
 * encrypted